 Moms typically choose between prepared infant formulas and breast milk for feeding the baby.
 In rare cases, moms may not feel comfortable with either of these choices.
 Alternative feeding choices for the baby are limited, but there are some choices mom may want to research.

-Not All Milk is Safe: Mom should never substitute breast milk or infant formula with straight cow’s milk or goat’s milk.
-These milks have all the calories the baby will need, but not all of the nutritional content needed to sustain healthy growth.
-Cow’s milk contains proteins that are not digestible until after the babt turns one year old.
+Mom should never substitute breast milk or infant formula with straight cow’s milk or goat’s milk.
+These kinds of milk have all the calories the baby will need, but not all of the nutritional content needed to sustain healthy growth.
+Cow’s milk contains proteins that are not digestible until after the baby turns one year old.
 Cow’s milk also contains minerals in levels that may be damaging to a newborn kidney system.

 For a variety of reasons, mom may choose to breastfeed and bottle-feed.
 While newborns are not typically happy with the switch between breast and bottle, some moms may be able to add a bottle once in a while with success.
 By adding bottle feeding into the mix, dad will have the opportunity to feed and grow closer to baby.